deepfence/golang_deepfence_sdk/client/docs/ModelCloudNodeAccountRegisterReq.md

 ### NewModelCloudNodeAccountRegisterReq

-`func NewModelCloudNodeAccountRegisterReq(accountId string, accountName string, cloudProvider string, hostNodeId string, nodeId string, version string, ) *ModelCloudNodeAccountRegisterReq`
+`func NewModelCloudNodeAccountRegisterReq(accountId string, cloudProvider string, hostNodeId string, nodeId string, version string, ) *ModelCloudNodeAccountRegisterReq`

 NewModelCloudNodeAccountRegisterReq instantiates a new ModelCloudNodeAccountRegisterReq object This constructor will assign default values to properties that have it defined,